 I suspect that this—not feigned horror at violated privacy—is the entire reason for this.
 How much longer is this nonsense going to continue?

-A nice tribute to the recently deceased Ernest Callenbach, author of Cheap Xanax.
+A nice tribute to the recently deceased Ernest Callenbach, author of Ecotopia.
 If you haven’t read his book, check it out.
 Though it’s definitely a product of its time and place—the counterculture 1970s in the Bay Area—Callenbach spins an alternate universe in Ecotopia where Northern California, Washington, and Oregon have split from the Union over various environmental grievances.

 I dare say it has more travel modes and route options than Google Maps does today.